BellowingButcher/BellowingButcher/posts/blogLog.md

 Q: What have you learned about CLIs?
 Do you think they are scary?

 > Yes they are scary.
 They have the potential to overwrite a lot of work done by others.
 Or sending files to the incorrect area, those files may contain some sensitive information.
+When you download a package then you are downloading any possible problems with that package as well.

 Q: If you were to build a CLI, what would it do?

-> I would want an interface that uploads and installs all the correct packages to your project that you are wanting to use.
+> I would want an interface that uploads and installs all the correct packages to your project that you are wanting to use, maybe with a prompt to ask what your tech stack is.
+Has a list of recommended packages that you can choose if you want to download them.
 Then also sets up a base repo with the correct files and pathways already linked in those files.
 HTML, CSS, JS, Bootstrap, etc..

 Q: List some ideas that without a Framework, would take you a long time to code

+> The first one I was able to come up with is any video games.
+There are a lot of variables to deal with when you are working with an application the size of a game.
+It could range from half a million to hundreds of millions of lines of code for a triple A game.
+Without a specific way to interact with those variables and also pre-built helper functions that were designed by experts.
+That many lines of code to manage as a single developer would be impossible.

+---
+### Week 9
+---

+Q: Now that you are halfway through boot-camp, what has been the biggest hurdle that you have gone past?
+What do you think is going to be the next biggest thing to power through?

+> The biggest hurdle that I have is and always has been is myself.
+I tend to get stuck in a bad cycle that resembles the feed back loop that you get when you bring a microphone too close to the speaker that the sound is emitting from.
+The screech that you first heard is picked up by the microphone and then amplified by the speaker.
+Which is then picked up by the microphone again.
+You get the loop.
+Once I get down on myself or just depressed because the task ahead looks so giant that the steps needed to climb that giant task seem to never end.
+On top of that the step that I am on doesn't really have a solid foundation.
+I can't seem to be ok with just leaving that step all wibbly wobbly for now I must make it sturdy and able to handle my fat ass when I come back to step on this project again.

+Q: Compared to earlier, what are three ideas you might want to do for your final project?
+Are they the same ideas as before, or have they changed now that you understand more about the technology and your limitations?

+> I only have one idea so far.
+I am still brainstorming for some others.
+It is the same idea I had when applying for the camp.
+It is an A.I. that watches a fiat coin and makes purchases based on if the coin is above or bellow the current value of a dollar.
+I am thinking possibly a type of text based game.
+Puzzle or rpg would be the two types I would think of.
+But I don't really know if that will be an acceptable project.
+I don't have an idea for a third yet.
+It's in the process of being formulated though.

+Q: What surprised you about your first week in Python and how was it different from your first week in JavaScript?

+> I am surprised at how much more it seemed to click into place.
+I have a small foundation of a velcro wall now to stick new information to.
+It was very encouraging finding this out.
+I was having a pretty rough time mentally before the start of this week.
+I was getting pretty depressed about the state of my design projects.
+Now, it is feeling like I have more mental energy to be able to dedicate it to the thoughts that the blog posts require as well as the thought that designing a page that represents me as a person and also demonstrates my coding skill for any possible employers to be impressed with takes.
+With the first weeks of JavaScript I felt like I was drowning because not only were we learning 3 languages but we were learning the concepts of programing and how programing works in general.

+---
+### Week 10
+---